HugCls/HugCls/README.md

-2025-03-15: "The soul without imagination is what an observatory would be without a telescope." - Henry Ward Beecher
+2025-03-16: "The only thing we have to fear is fear itself." - Franklin D. Roosevelt